PowerDNS/pdns-ansible/README.md

 An Ansible 2.0 or higher installation.

 ### For MySQL backend
-If you want to use this role to automatic create user and database.
-You need to fulfill these requirements
+If you want to use this role to automatically create user and database, you need to fulfill these requirements:

-* You have to prepare root or privilege user that can create database and assign permission to user.
-This privilege user must can connect to the database from target machine.
+* You have to prepare root or a privileged user that can create the database and assign permissions to the user.
+This privileged user must be able to connect to the database from the target machine.
 * Configure **pdns_backends_mysql_credential** variable as describe below.

 Role Variables
 --------------

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables are listed below, along with their default values (see `defaults/main.yml`):

     pdns_install_repo: ""

-By default, PowerDNS is installed from the os default repositories.
+By default, PowerDNS is installed from the OS' default repositories.
-You can install the PowerDNS packages from the official PowerDNS repository ovveriding the `pdns_install_repo` variable as follows:
+You can install the PowerDNS packages from the official PowerDNS repository by overriding the `pdns_install_repo` variable as follows:

     # Install PowerDNS from the master branch
     - hosts: all